Chloramphenicol: Use in special populations

 Chloramphenicol is metabolized by the liver to chloramphenicol glucuronate (which is inactive).
 In liver impairment, the dose of chloramphenicol must therefore be reduced.
 No standard dose reduction exists for chloramphenicol in liver impairment, and the dose should be adjusted according to measured plasma concentrations.

 The majority of the chloramphenicol dose is excreted by the kidneys as the inactive metabolite, chloramphenicol glucuronate.
 Only a tiny fraction of the chloramphenicol is excreted by the kidneys unchanged.
 Plasma levels should be monitored in patients with renal impairment, but this is not mandatory.
-Chloramphenicol succinate ester (an intravenous prodrug form) is readily excreted unchanged by the kidneys, more so than chloramphenicol base, and this is the major reason why levels of chloramphenicol in the blood are much lower when given intravenously than orally.Chloramphenicol passes into breast milk, so should therefore be avoided during breast feeding, if possible.
+Chloramphenicol succinate ester (an intravenous prodrug form) is readily excreted unchanged by the kidneys, more so than chloramphenicol base, and this is the major reason why levels of chloramphenicol in the blood are much lower when given intravenously than orally.

 Dose monitoring

 Plasma levels of chloramphenicol must be monitored in neonates and patients with abnormal liver function.
 Plasma levels should be monitored in all children under the age of four, the elderly, and patients with kidney failure.

-Because efficacy and toxicity of chloramphenicol are associated with a maximum serum concentration, peak levels (one hour after the intravenous dose is given) should be 10–20 µg/ml with toxicity > 40 μg/mL; trough levels (taken immediately before a dose) should be 5–10 µg/ml.
+Because efficacy and toxicity of chloramphenicol are associated with a maximum serum concentration, peak levels (one hour after the intravenous dose is given) should be 10–20 μg/mL with toxicity > 40 μg/mL; trough levels (taken immediately before a dose) should be 5–10 μg/mL.